All About Winter Touring in Caravans and Motorhomes

 A solar panel can help, although overcast winter skies and short winter days can mean the output from a large fixed panel is reduced to a trickle.
 A good size portable solar panel could be used to supplement the fixed panel and track the sun will be more effective.
 It is important to ensure you have a good quality battery that is fully charged before your outing.
 Remember, using a caravan mover to move your caravan will use up a considerable amount of your battery’s reserves, which is unlikely to be topped up enough by the car's alternator.
 Cold temperatures also slow down the reactions in the battery’s chemistry and result in a reduction in battery capacity.

 For longer stays without a hook-up, consider using a generator or second leisure battery.
 Generators should be chosen for their ability to produce smooth power that will not give rise to spikes in voltage that could damage your electrical system or appliances.
 Ensure the exhaust from a generator is directed away from the caravan or motorhome (and other units) to avoid the ingress of carbon monoxide and never use inside an enclosed area.
 If fitting a second battery, ensure it is the same type, capacity and similar age to the existing battery.
+Most campsite have rules around generator use especially at night as even the quietest ones can be surprisingly noisy for your neighbours.
 Also consider that the extra weight will come out of your user payload.
 Obtain advice regarding the correct wiring and provision of fuses to keep your system safe.
 Incorrectly wired 12V systems can cause fires.

 Tyres in winter